jerdra/tigrlab_nextflow/docs/source/index.rst

 * Scinet's Niagara Cluster (soon)!
 * Your local computer

 However, TIGR-PURR can be configured to run *on any cluster set-up with just small tweaks to configuration!*.
-See :ref:`setup_guide` for a short-guide on how you can use TIGR-PURR with alternative compute infrastructure.

 Guides
 =======